 A versatile pan should be able to not only hold a 20-pound turkey but should also function as a weeknight cooker for more simple dishes.
 In addition to the oven capabilities of these pans, we also made note of which pans worked best for stovetop use.
 Though it is less frequent, it's convenient to be able to make a gravy in the roaster.
 Finally, we considered the storage capabilities of each pan.
 Some of the options we reviewed are so massive that they end up being a pain to store, especially if you have a smaller kitchen that lacks storage space.

-The traditional roasters, like the Cuisinart Multiclad and the KitchenAid 16 ranked at the top of the list in this metric because they are large enough to accommodate a big meal while still functioning well for smaller productions.
-They are also easy to use on the stovetop — especially the Cuisinart since it has a flat base, which makes whisking gravy much easier.
+The traditional-style Cuisinart Multiclad ranked at the top of the list in this metric because it's large enough to accommodate a big meal while still functioning well for smaller productions.
+It's also easy to use on the stovetop thanks to its flat base, which makes whisking gravy much easier.
 Another top performer in this metric is the Granite Ware Covered Oval Roaster.
 Its lid and small size make it easy to store and ideal for 2-pot meals and smaller roasts.
 It can also be used for side dishes.

 Proper heat distribution means that all the contents of the pan are cooked evenly.
 This is especially important when cooking large platters of roasted vegetables, as they can brown unevenly if left unattended.
 Also, when cooking meat, it's important to have plenty of heat circulating so that it cooks evenly and doesn't get too brown on top.
 Pans with lower sides allow for more heat to get to the sides of, say, a roasting chicken, allowing it to brown evenly.
 We tested this metric by roasting batch after batch of potatoes.
 We felt that observing the light-colored potatoes turn brown with heat was a great way to see the distribution of heat in action.

 The outstanding performer in this category was the cast iron Cuisinart Lasagna Pan.
-This hefty roaster holds heat impressively and cooks its contents with impressively even heat.
+This hefty enameled cast iron roaster holds heat impressively and cooks its contents with impressively even heat.
 We also appreciated how this pan continues to heat and even cook its contents when removed from the oven due to its heat-conduction abilities.
-Close behind was the Cuisinart Multiclad Pro and the Kitchenaid 16" — both of which browned the inner and outer potatoes at the same rate.
+Close behind was the Cuisinart Multiclad Pro, which browned the inner and outer potatoes at the same rate.
 Pans with non-stick coatings tended to present a wider range of results.
-The Wilton Recipe Right roaster burned the outer veggies while those on the inside remained undercooked.
 Similarly, the Chicago Metallic Professional didn't brown the potatoes at all and instead left them a bit soggy.

 Design and Construction

 Though roasting pans may appear simple, they actually have many features and nuances that we delved into in this test metric.
 Here, we considered each product's depth and weight and the performance of the handles and rack.
 It was important to be able to remove the pan from the oven with ease — which is where handles come into play.
-Some pans, like the Circulon Nonstick and the KitchenAid 16" Stainless have massive handles that are easy to use with an oven mitt.
+We appreciate pans like the Circulon Nonstick for their massive handles that are easy to use with an oven mitt.
 Others, like the Farberware Nonstick, have tiny handles that are less than confidence-inspiring.

 Ease of Cleaning

-This is an important section to you if you've ever been left with the dishes after a big holiday meal.
-Scraping the remnants of a delicious roast of the pan can be a bit of a buzzkill.
-That's why our final metric took into account the ease of cleaning for each of these pans.
+You'll find this section important if you've ever been left with the dishes after a big holiday meal.
+Scraping the remnants of a delicious roast from the pan can be a bit of a buzzkill, which is why our final metric considers each pan's ease of cleaning.
 In general, non-stick pans were easier to clean.
-This comes with some drawbacks, like durability and longevity of materials, which we had a harder time assessing during our short test window.
-Some pans are dishwasher safe, but we recommend hand washing most of these roasters when possible to extend the lifetime of the materials used.
+However, this comes with some drawbacks, like durability and longevity of materials, which we had a harder time assessing during our short test window.
+Some pans are dishwasher safe, but we recommend hand washing most of these roasters when possible to extend the life of the materials used.

 Surprisingly, the Cuisinart Cast Iron Lasagna Pan was easy to clean, even after we burned cabbage into it.
 We were convinced that this one would be a challenge to clean, but we were pleasantly surprised.
-The other surprises in this category were the Cuisinart Multiclad Pro and the KitchenAid 16" Stainless.
-Both of these pans have sturdy stainless-steel bases that cleaned fairly easily.
-The downside to the traditional roasters with racks is that the racks are a pain to clean, even with their non-stick coatings.
+The other surprise in this category was the Cuisinart Multiclad Pro, which has a sturdy stainless-steel base that cleaned fairly easily.
+The downside to traditional roasters with racks is that the racks are a pain to clean, even with their non-stick coatings.
 The General Electric Broiler was the most challenging to clean, as the slots in the upper rack trap food particles, and the material itself seemed to stain after a few uses.